 October was a special month for me.
 I accomplished a few things from my Adventure Bucket List.
-Starting with my effort to get better with fear of heights..
+Starting with my effort to get better with fear of heights.

 As I shared in my “Small Victory, Big Milestone” post, I hit a big milestone in my journey to overcome acrophobia.
 To be clear though, my goal isn’t to get rid of it totally.
 I don’t need to be fearless.
 Little fear is good.
 It keeps you out of danger.
 I just don’t want it to take over me.

-Last time I hiked to Icehouse Saddle was 10 years ago.
+The last time I hiked to Icehouse Saddle was 10 years ago.
 Jen knew this hike would be a meaningful one for me.
 It was a test to see how far I’ve come with my progress.
 I was glad our adventure buddies wanted to come along and be part of it.

 From the saddle, find this sign and take Cucamonga Peak Trail toward the peak.

 Only 2.4 miles to go!
 But wait, it’s a challenging course to the peak.
 Take a look at this section of the trail.
-It was narrower and has a steeper drop-off then the one we passed on Icehouse Canyon Trail.
-As long as I kept my head down and kept eyes right in front of my feet even though the urge to look around was strong, I was OK!
+It was narrower and has a steeper drop-off than the one we passed on Icehouse Canyon Trail.
+As long as I kept my head down and kept my eyes right in front of my feet even though the urge to look around was strong, I was OK!
 Such a relief.
 I also took this photo when we were coming back from the peak.
 It was a big hike and I needed my hands free for the trekking poles when we were climbing up.

 After challenging 2.4 miles of an uphill, especially the last 0.25 mile or so, we reached Cucamonga Peak.
 The view was incredible.
 It was totally worth the effort.